syncfusion-content/winui-docs/winui/DropDown-Color-Picker/Customization-of-Color-Picker.md

 ---
 layout: post
-title: Customization of Color Picker in DropDown Color Picker | Syncfusion®
+title: Customization of Color Picker in DropDown Color Picker | Syncfusion&reg;
 description: This section describes about how to customize the Color Picker in the DropDown Color Picker (SfDropDownColorPicker) control and its additional features.
 platform: WinUI
 control: SfDropDownColorPicker